devsoc-unsw/structs.sh/docs/feat-record-visualisation-session/postgresql-operations.md

 | `SNAPSHOT_DEFAULT_TTL_DAYS` | No | Default retention; absent means the product decision is no automatic expiry |
 | `PUBLIC_APP_ORIGIN` | Yes | Trusted origin used to build returned share URLs |

+With the local Nginx gateway, `PUBLIC_APP_ORIGIN` is `http://localhost:8080`.
+In production it is the deployed HTTPS origin.
+It is never an internal Compose address such as `http://server:8001`.

 Do not:

 - hard-code a connection string;